samy-soliman/GitOps-CICD-CloudBuild-Terraform-GKE/ReadMe.md

 ![CArchitecture](/Images/gitflow.PNG)

-## Explaining the Project Architecture:
+## Explaining The Project Architecture:
 1. The main of the project is to get our flask app to production.
 2. We have 3 Folders **(App,IAC,Kube)**, each of which has its own repo.
    > you can find them in my account but i merged the three here for documenting.